Béni Khalled

 Béni Khalled is a town and commune in the west of Nabeul Governorate, Tunisia, about 42 km from the capital Tunis.
 As of 2004 it had a population of 12,573.
-Béni Khalled is considered an important agricultural town in the region due to its citrus fruit production; it contributes by about 45% of the total of the national export.
+Béni Khalled is considered an important agricultural town in the region due to its citrus fruit production; it contributes about 45% of the national export of the fruit.
 It also produces a high percentage of multiple strategic crops including grapes, potatoes and spices as well as raising livestock, milk production and beekeeping.
 The municipal area covers around 600 ha.

-In 1999, the commune received Presidential Award "The Cleanest Municipality of Tunisia".
+In 1999, the commune received Presidential Award of "The Cleanest Municipality of Tunisia".

 History

 The origins of the city of Béni Khalled go back to the Amazighen era, when it had the name "Sholl".
 It was later influenced by the Punic civilization after the establishment of Carthage; epigraphic texts show the history of the municipal system of the city during the Punic and Roman era.
 The city acquired the Roman municipal system which especially includes municipal councils and ceremonial.

-No mention has been traced of the city of Béni Khalled in old Arabic sources; there is only some information about the Muslim "conquest" of the Cape Bon.
+No mention has been traced of the city of Béni Khalled in old Arabic sources; there is only some information about the Muslim conquest of the Cape Bon.